 You can also use the puck to stream 4K content from 3rd party streaming services that include 4K content, such as Disney+ and Amazon’s Prime Video, if you’re subscribed to them.

-But even for that, you need to pay extra (£6/month) for Full HD on NOW, and subscribe to NOW Boost – otherwise, the default video quality on NOW is a paltry 720p.
+And even if you just want Full HD (1080p), which is pretty much the norm these days – you have to pay extra for the regular NOW Boost add-on – £6/month.
+Otherwise, the default video quality on NOW is a paltry 720p.

-There’s also no Dolby Atmos support on NOW.
-You can only get Dolby Digital 5.1, but again – you need to pay for NOW Boost to get that.
+There’s also no Dolby Atmos support on the regular NOW tier.
+However, you can get Dolby Digital 5.1 if you pay for the regular NOW Boost tier, and Dolby Atmos becomes available on Ultra Boost.

 Sky Stream’s Interface VS NOW’s Interface